-As for our sources of cash for the year ending March 31, 2007, we expect our net cash flow from operating activities to decrease from the prior fiscal year, because of an increase in income tax payments.
-The payment of income taxes is expected to increase because we currently do not have any extraordinary events which will decrease our payments of income taxes, such as realization of deferred tax assets from the impairment of our investment in AT&T Wireless in the prior fiscal year.
+As for our sources of cash for the year ending March 31, 2008, we currently expect our net cash flow from operating activities to increase from the prior fiscal year because of a decrease in income tax payments.
+The payment of income taxes is expected to decrease because deferred tax assets from the impairment of our investment in H3G UK, which were sold during the year ended March 31, 2006, were realized.

-Our net cash flow used in investing activities is expected to increase because of increase in our capital expenditures to approximately ¥905.0 billion from ¥887.1 billion in the prior fiscal year.
-The amount of expenditure currently determined for non-current investment is approximately ¥23.0 billion.
+Our net cash flow used in investing activities for the year ending March 31, 2008 is expected to decrease because of a decrease in our capital expenditures to approximately 750.0 billion yen from 934.4 billion yen in the prior fiscal year.